andreasabel/inCode/entry/deploying-medium-to-large-haskell-apps-to-heroku.md

-As an **important note**: this method is a lot less elegant and maintanable (in principle) than the recommended buildpack method; only use it if you are absolutely certain that buildpacks won’t work for you.
+As an **important note**: this method is a lot less elegant and maintanable (in principle) than the recommended buildpack method; only use it if you are absolutely certain that buildpacks won't work for you.

-Also note that this assumes that your app is already configured to work on Heroku — that it doesn’t modify the filesystem after the deploy (so no *sqlite*), it uses the `$DATABASE_URL` environment variable to establish database connections, it uses the `$PATH` environment variable to choose the port to listen to, and other small things you just have to worry about that is
+Also note that this assumes that your app is already configured to work on Heroku --- that it doesn't modify the filesystem after the deploy (so no *sqlite*), it uses the `$DATABASE_URL` environment variable to establish database connections, it uses the `$PATH` environment variable to choose the port to listen to, and other small things you just have to worry about that is